jhgjeraker/rnc-color-stretch/README.md

 # rnc-color-stretch
-My Python adaptation of `rnc-color-stretch`, an image stretching software originally written in [davinci](http://davinci.asu.edu/index.php?title=Main_Page) by [Roger N. Clark](https://clarkvision.com/articles/astrophotography.software/rnc-color-stretch/).
+My Python adaptation of `rnc-color-stretch`, an image stretching software written in [davinci](http://davinci.asu.edu/index.php?title=Main_Page) by [Roger N. Clark](https://clarkvision.com/articles/astrophotography.software/rnc-color-stretch/).

 ## Motivation
 My goal was to make this interesting piece of software more available through Python.
 It was also a nice excercise for me to learn about programmatical image processing.
 You can read more at https://gjeraker.com/content/projects/rnc-color-stretch.html.